WMS vs. SCM: A Guide to Key Differences and Functions

 • What are the function of warehouse control system?

 A Warehouse Control System (WCS) manages the real-time operations within a warehouse.
 It coordinates moving goods, order picking, and sorting activities, often integrating with automated systems like conveyors and robotics.
-The primary functions include optimizing workflow, ensuring accurate inventory counts, and improving order accuracy and processing speed, ultimately enhancing overall warehouse efficiency.
+The primary functions include optimizing workflow, ensuring accurate inventory counts, and improving order accuracy and processing speed.

 • What is the difference between inventory and WMS?